 Father Wietharn died on Saturday, 20 June 1992, at St. Francis Hospital and Medical Center, Topeka, Kansas.
 He was eighty-one.

 Scope and Content

-Scope and content: The ALbert H. Wietharn papers contains a wide variety of material (much of it photocopied), beginning with a hand-written baptismal certificate to his funeral sermon, conducted by Father Al Rocker.
-The collection contains a large amount of newspaper clippings, dated in the 1930s, pertaining to religion in the world and the political climate of Europe at the time.
-Other papers such as those dealing with his confirmation, education, and ordination are included.
-Not found in the collection are Wietharn's sermons.
-The contents are alphabetically arranged; subseries are usually chronologically arranged.
+This microfilm contains the Father Albert H. Wietharn (1910-1992) Papers in their entirety.
+The Father Wietharn Collection contains a wide variety of material, much of it photocopied, from a handwritten baptismal certificate, to his funeral sermon, conducted by Father Al Rocker.
+Father Wietharn collected a large amount of newspaper clippings, mostly while studying at the American College in Louvain, Belgium, in the mid 1930s.
+Many of those clippings pertain to religion in the world and the political climate of Europe at that time.
+Other important papers, such as those dealing with his confirmation, education, ordination and the like are found herein.
+Not found in this collection are Wietharn's sermons.

 Related Records or Collections